 Since 1980, UFV's Theatre Department has offered a range of post-secondary theatre programs and produced a full season of theatre in the beautiful Fraser Valley.
-We offer a Bachelor of Arts - Theatre Major (beginning in 2017), a two year Theatre Diploma, an Associate of Arts Degree, and Theatre Minor and Extended Minors within the BA and BFA programs.
+We offer a Bachelor of Arts - Theatre Major, a two year Theatre Diploma, an Associate of Arts Degree, and Theatre Minor and Extended Minors within the BA and BFA programs.

 Our programs boast small class sizes, faculty and staff with extensive professional and academic credentials, academically rigorous courses, and the opportunity for students to develop creative skills and practical experience by working onstage and behind the scenes on productions.